eduardoansi/enem2017/README.md

 ### Tools and languages selected

-- **Python** for programming, data cleaning, calculations, running queries.
+- **Python 3.8 | Anaconda distribution** for programming, data cleaning, calculations, running queries.
 Libraries used were Dask, Pandas, NumPy, SQLAlchemy, PyMySQL, iPython-SQL
 - **Jupyter Notebook** as the Python IDE
 - **MySQL** as the Relational Database Management System (RDBMS)
 - **MySQL Workbench** for creating the dimensional modeling